 - Amazon went public in the year 1997 and since then the company’s shares have multiplied a whopping 710 times

-- Amazon’s fulfilment center in Phoenix, Arizona covers 1.2 million square feet in area, which is equivalent to 28 football fields
+- Amazon’s fulfillment center in Phoenix, Arizona covers 1.2 million square feet in area, which is equivalent to 28 football fields

-- Amazon’s fastest order delivery took place when it delivered a four-pack of Starbucksvanilla Frappuccino to a customer in Miami in less than 10 minutes
+- It`s fastest order delivery took place when it delivered a four-pack of Starbucks vanilla Frappuccino to a customer in Miami in less than 10 minutes

 - Amazon’s CEO Jeff Bezos believes in the ‘two pizza rule’ which says that the number of members in a project team must not be so big that the entire team cannot be theoretically fed by just 2 pizzas